Python125/python-flask-med-app/README.md

 - line 27: server.sendmail(email, 'recipient_email@gmail.com', f'Subject: Medicine Reminder\n\nIt\'s time to take your {medicine_name}!')

-9. In the "med_reminder.py" file, paste the app password you received from the "2-Step Verification" section from you .env file.
-Copy that password and paste it into the "med_reminder.py" file.
+9. In the "med_reminder.py" file, paste the app password obtained from the "2-Step Verification" section in your .env file.
+Copy the password and insert it into the designated section in the "med_reminder.py" file.

 > med_reminder.py:
 - line 19: self.password_label = tk.Label(master, text="PASTE_GOOGLE_APP_PASSWORD_HERE")

-10. Make sure you have two terminals up at the same time.

-In each terminal, activate the virtual environment and then run one of the following commands based on the terminal like this:
+10. Ensure you have two terminals open simultaneously.
+In each terminal, activate the virtual environment, and then run one of two commands listed below in each terminal:

 > Terminal 1:
 - python3 app.py